behappyyoung/Friends/README.md

 Friends
 =======

-simple social framework with php
+new sample testing with firebasse